 Rhubarb and orange influence this Daiquiri twist.

-Rum laced and rust coloured with hints of clove and jasmine.
-A touch syrupy.
+Rum-laced and rust coloured with hints of clove and jasmine.
+A herbal aperitivo.

 A subtle spicy cinnamon taste with tangy length.